chharvey/counterpoint/docs/reference/errors.md

 1. 2300         — A general type error not covered by one of the following cases.
 1. [2301](#2301) — The validator encountered an operation with an invalid operand.
 1. [2302](#2302) — One type is expected to be a subtype of another, but is not.
-1. [2303](#2303) — A reference type was encountered where a value type was expected.
 1. [2304](#2304) — An expression was assigned to a type to which it is not assignable.
 1. [2305](#2305) — The validator encountered a non-existent index/property/argument access.
 1. [2306](#2306) — The validator encountered an attempt to call a non-callable object.